comegrant/dbt_docs_test/packages/chef/README.md

 This can be very useful for debugging Docker images, or spesific commands.

 ### Test
-Runs all tests in the current package or project
+Runs all tests in the current package or project.

+This assumes that all tests are located at `./tests`.

 `chef test`